-The Dutchmen Guide offers upgraded features both outside and in.
+The Coleman Lantern offers upgraded features both outside and in.
 The styling of the interior has a residential feel to it.
 The upgraded furniture, hardwood cabinetry, and other materials feel like a home.

 The kids will enjoy the extra space with the bunk beds.
 Each one is a double bunk that measures as a full-size mattress.
 They are fully enclosed except for the lower left-hand corner.
 Each bunk has its own window with a privacy shade to add natural light to the space.

-The Guide comes with powered tongue and stabilizer jacks.
+The Lantern comes with a powered tongue and stabilizer jacks.
 For those of us that remember those days of manual jacks, setting up became a lot easier.
-To protect and insulate, Dutchmen encloses the underside of the coach.

 - 29.11 feet in length

 Grand Designs takes the idea of listening to the customer to a whole new level.
 Many of the features that they offer in their floor plan designs seem little at first.
 Yet, the significance can be immense.

 - Built-in shoe racks at the entrance for muddy footwear

 - Coat racks in the bathroom to hang wet clothing